11

 3

 • \$\begingroup\$ Thank you, that's a very good points.
 For my current campaign, the characters are quite simple and well defined.
-For more complex campaigns (especially my Sci Fi ones), this would definitely be a concern. \$\endgroup\$ Dec 12, 2012 at 16:06
+For more complex campaigns (especially my Sci Fi ones), this would definitely be a concern. \$\endgroup\$ Commented Dec 12, 2012 at 16:06

 • \$\begingroup\$ On the other hand, doesn't that make sense?
 If you suddenly wake up in an Olympic gymnast's body, you're not going to automatically be able to do top-tier gymnastics.
 Muscle memory will help you out, but it won't do the gymnastics for you. \$\endgroup\$